mkazemiv/super-duper-disco/README.md

 REM Display a message
 echo Running Memorialized AI Project

-REM Activate the debugger feature so that the app refreshes in real-time when code is edited set FLASK_DEBUG=1
+REM Activate the Flask debug mode so that the app refreshes in real-time when code is edited set FLASK_DEBUG=1

 REM Run the Flask application